MorphDiv/TeDDi_sample/Reports/paper_appendix/generate_tables.md

                         "Area" = macroarea_glotto,
                         "Size (in words)" = corpus_size)

-How about this for a descriptive table of the languages in the 100LC sample?
+How about this for a descriptive table of the languages in the TeDDi sample?

     df %>%